DemocracyEarth/paper/FAQ/FAQ-en.md

 Public and private keys are generated as a cryptographic pair that works together, meaning that a message encrypted with the public key can only be decrypted with it's correspondent private key and vice-versa.
 This method is utilized to safely transmit messages, create crypto wallets, DIDs, etc.

 <a name="question-020"></a>
-**20 - How do I report a problem, a bug, and/or a new feature suggestion for the web-based Sovereign alpha product at [Vote.Democracy.Earth](https://vote.democracy.earth/)?**
+**20 - How do I report a problem, a bug, and/or a new feature suggestion for the web-based Sovereign beta product at [testnet.democracy.earth](https://testnet.democracy.earth/)?**

-You can report it right in the [Vote.Democracy.Earth feed] - [here](https://vote.democracy.earth/vote/hello-citizens-help-us-prioritize-the-next-features-we-should-add-to-the-democracy-earth-platform-just-click-vote-to-get-started-at-any-time-click-debate-to-add-your-own-feature-ideas-to-the-list-well-be-looking-to-identify-the-most-universal-features-able-to-serve-multiple-use-cases-0xfz) is a place to prioritize/rate the importance of new features, or even add your own suggestions.
+You can report any problems or bugs or feature suggestions right in the testnet.Democracy.Earth feed using the #communityfeedback hashtag.

-Want to report a bug or problem?
-You can create a post on the Sovereign testnet, a developer will engage with you; or, go to the Democracy Earth repo in github and submit an issue there - this [short video](https://www.youtube.com/edit?o=U&video_id=jcx6wN8neAM) will show you the steps.
+Or, go to the Democracy Earth repo in github and submit an issue there - this [short video](https://www.youtube.com/edit?o=U&video_id=jcx6wN8neAM) will show you the steps.

 <a name="question-002"></a>
 ## Frequently Asked Questions - Token Sale